WHERE WE COME FROM

 An initial seminar on May29-30 2012 under the auspices of the Presidency of the European Parliament, brought together representatives of over 50 organisations: inter-convictional, inter-faith, religious and humanist, atheist and free-thinking organisations.

 Now that ENORB has now been registered as an association under Belgian Law (May 2012) organisations and individuals may register as full members or associate members (firstname.lastname@example.org).
-Currently, participants contribute their own time to the development of the network, but funding is being sought for 2013.
+Currently participants contribute their own time to the development of the network, but funding is being sought.

 ENORB ABSL (not-for-profit association):